MISP/misp-modules/README.md

 ## Existing MISP modules

+* [CIRCL Passive SSL](modules/expansion/circl_passivessl.py) - a hover and expansion module to expand IP addresses with the X.509 certificate seen.
+* [CIRCL Passive DNS](modules/expansion/circl_passivedns.py) - a hover and expansion module to expand hostname and IP addresses with passive DNS information.
 * [CVE](modules/expansion/cve.py) - a hover module to give more information about a vulnerability (CVE).
 * [DNS](modules/expansion/dns.py) - a simple module to resolve MISP attributes like hostname and domain to expand IP addresses attributes.
 * [passivetotal](modules/expansion/passivetotal.py) - a [passivetotal](https://www.passivetotal.org/) module that queries a number of different PassiveTotal datasets.